The Jurassic Coast

 This world heritage site is the only place in the world where you can see 185 million years of geological history in sequential layers of stone.
 Please see our customisable itinerary England's South Coast tour.

 It is home to Britain's first fossil shop, opened by Mary Anning in 1826, who used to find and collect fossils on the beach with her family.
-The well-known tongue-twister, 'she sells sea-shells on the sea-shore' was inspired by Mary and her legacy.
+Mary and her legacy inspired the well-known tongue-twister, 'she sells sea-shells on the sea-shore.
 Geology should be trendy, and hopefully, after you have seen the movie 'Ammonite' about Mary's life, you may feel differently.

 185 Million Years of Geological History